jamesnicolas/rustbook/README.md

 im doin' the rust book 🦀
-each project is its own branch, so you will probably not see anything here
+each project is its own package, main is random stuff

+i moved all of the projects from separate branches into main recently the branches are still there if you want to see the history i was too lazy to move them with history